Broomend, henge, standing stones and symbol stone

 Photo: Colin Smith, CC BY-SA 2.0.

-The Bass of Inverurie is the remnant of a motte-and-bailey castle based on a natural mound about 50 feet high and 60 feet in diameter to the south of the town of Inverurie in Aberdeenshire, Scotland.
+The Bass of Inverurie is the remnant of a motte-and-bailey castle situated within Inverurie Cemetery in Aberdeenshire, Scotland.
+The motte is a natural mound, now about 12 metres high and 18 metres across the summit, which was modified by scarping its sides and digging a surrounding ditch.
 Bass of Inverurie is situated 3,100 feet north of Broomend, henge, standing stones and symbol stone.

 Inverurie Hospital